tltson299/Student-Management-System/Project_Group64/readme.txt

 - Truong Quy Hai
 - Truong Lang Truong Son

+Note:
+- Please use C++ 17 or newer versions.
-Go to database to find accounts.
+- Go to database to find accounts.

 Thank you!!!